Later edit, in light of the possibility of this post being associated with right-wing propaganda.

 Needless to say, the concept of “privilege”, while containing some truth, is highly debatable and should not be thrown around as a label, towards individuals it might not apply to (as it is nowadays).

-Whenever too many logical questions are asked regarding someone’s standing in the Oppression Olympics (too many for comfort apparently), this seems to be a retort of choice.
+Whenever too many questions are asked regarding someone’s claim of being oppressed, this seems to be a retort of choice.
 Of course these questions might have perfectly valid answers.
 However, enter the new attitude.

-I paraphrase.
-“It is brazen and downright oppressive for someone of privilege, such as yourself, to demand explanations from us, the oppressed, regarding the harm we keep claiming you are causing us.
+I paraphrase: “It is brazen for someone of privilege, such as yourself, to demand explanations from us regarding the harm we keep claiming you are causing us.
 It is not our job to educate you.
 Regardless, we reserve the right to assume you fully know what you are accused of and why, and treat you accordingly.”

 This type of reasoning fails to take a very important issue into account.

 When one is accused of something (in this case holding privilege over others), it is their accuser’s responsibility to present any evidence regarding said situation (wrongdoing would be an inappropriate term as this is supposed to be a passive, unacknowledged form of aggression).
 Otherwise, the accused cannot be held morally responsible for not taking the time to verify that which they are accused of, especially when oblivious to the possibility of such allegations before they were made.

 In everyday speech and everyday situations, this would translate as follows:

 “You know what you’ve done, so you’d better make amends!”

 “No, I actually don’t.
 What have I done, exactly?”

 “It’s not my job to tell you.
 It’s your job to figure it out.
 And if you don’t, I’ll call you every name under the Sun and tell everyone what an asshole you are.”